LinkNacional/tutor-lkn-cielo-for-tutor-lms/README.txt

 1. Go to Tutor LMS settings menu;

-2. Select the 'Payments' option and search for 'Cielo Checkout';
+2. Select the 'Payment Methods' option and search for 'Cielo Checkout';

 3. Enter all necessary credentials for the payment gateway;

 4. Configure the payment settings according to your needs;

 5. Students can now enroll in courses using Cielo Checkout payment method;

-6. Upon successful payment, students will be automatically enrolled in the purchased course.

 == Installation ==